php-fig/fig-standards/proposed/http-client/http-client.md

 ### Client

 An HTTP client has the responsibility to send a PSR-7 request and return a PSR-7 response.
-The HTTP client MAY modify the request, given by the user and sent to the server or the response from the server before returning.
-In this case the request and the response must be consistent between the body and headers.
-I.e. a server may return a gzip encoded body and the client may know how to decode this, when it decodes the body the client MUST also remove the header that specifies this encoding.
+Under the hood the HTTP client MAY modify the request/response received from the user/server.
+In this case the request and the response MUST be consistent between the body and headers.
+For example a server may return a gzip encoded body and the client may know how to decode this, when it decodes the body the client MUST also remove the header that specifies the encoding.

 ### Exceptions